-One of the issues that is often overlooked in the education profession is the school culture and climate.
+One of the issues that is often overlooked in the education profession is school culture and climate.
 Teachers understand the salary issue is ongoing, and correctly believe that it is critical for them to be paid as the professionals that they are.
 However, salary is not usually the determining factor to make someone enter the education profession.
-For most educators, it is a calling of a noble profession.
-They teach to make a difference in the lives of their students and their communities.
+For most educators it is a calling of a noble profession.
+They teach to make a difference in the lives of their students and in their communities.

 Student discipline is spiraling out of control in many schools across the nation.
 We have all seen and heard stories on local news.
-Internally, in some schools, it may even be worse.
-In Hamilton County, for example, reports of teachers quitting strictly because of discipline issues are unfortunately becoming commonplace.
+Internally, in some schools it may even be worse.
+In Hamilton County, for example, reports of teachers quitting strictly because of discipline issues are unfortunately becoming common place.

-However, school culture and climate are beginning to become a major issue that needs to be addressed.
+However, school culture and climate are beginning to really become a major issue that needs to be addressed.
 If not addressed soon on the local level, it will certainly become a statewide policy issue to be addressed by policymakers.

 Let’s examine a few issues:

 Lack of Support.
-In the absence of monetary support, educators desperately need emotional and professional support from their administrators and colleagues.
+In the absence of monetary support, educators desperately need emotional, and professional support from their administrators and colleagues.
 Support starts at the top with ongoing, collaborative teacher support.
-The working conditions in the schools become the learning conditions for the students.
+The working conditions in the schools, become the learning conditions for the students.
 Administrators must be consistent when dealing with student discipline or parent situations.
 Teachers need to know their administration has their backs.
 Students who are sent to school administration for extreme misbehaviors cannot be sent right back to class, and education policies must be clear to all who are involved.
 If criticism is warranted, do it in private, not in front of parents or children.
-Every situation is unique, and how an administrator handles a situation depends on each situation.
+Every situation is unique, and how an administrator handles a situation depends on each individual situation.
 In addition, some administrators seemingly scold the entire staff for the faults of a few.
-A former educator and now author Jennifer Gonzalez wrote: “Behind every teacher story is an administrator who is interpreting policy, setting expectations, and establishing a tone that will determine the quality of their teachers’ work, and by extension, the education their students receive.”
+Former educator and now author Jennifer Gonzalez wrote: “Behind every teacher story is an administrator who is interpreting policy, setting expectations, and establishing a tone that will determine the quality of their teachers’ work, and by extension, the education their students receive.”

 Legal and Liability Challenges.
 We live in a litigious society.
 As an educator or school employee, teachers are acutely aware that professional liability insurance is critical because district coverage may not protect them individually.
 Due to their unique role, educators face exposure to liability much greater than does the average citizen and therefore must exercise a higher duty of care than most professionals.
 Nearly every day teachers must deal with diverse laws related to issues such as child abuse, student discipline, negligence, defamation, student records, and copyright infringement.
-One district in the state, Williamson County, appointed an attorney—who lacked classroom teaching or school level administrative experience—as its Director of Schools.
-The new director has additional attorneys on his staff.
-This has to be concerning to parents, taxpayers, and educators when a district is top-heavy with lawyers—especially when they lack classroom and administrative experience.
+One district in the state, Williamson County, appointed an attorney---who lacked classroom teaching or school level administrative experience---as its Director of Schools.
+The new director has also added additional attorneys on his staff.
+This has to be concerning to parents, taxpayers, and educators when a district is top heavy with lawyers---especially when they lack classroom and administrative experience.
 Ultimately such a heavy legal presence will not serve the interests of classroom teachers when they experience conflict with the district.
 When a conflict of interest occurs, and they will occur, the interest of the district will likely prevail over the teacher or administrator.
 This will mean settlements will be reached, even when educators may not be at fault.
 The district, in order to save money or diminish the negative publicity, will place its interests above those of the teacher or administrator.
 Educators know it is dangerous and potentially career-threatening if you enter a public-school classroom or school without liability or legal protection.
 That is why professional education associations are needed more than ever.